 The fall of 1990 brought the opening of MAI’s first divisional ministry office outside of the Los Angeles area.
 This office was headed by Jon and Ruthie Ortlip in the town of Bolton Northern England.
 In 1991, Brian and Chris Davidson opened MAI’s third ministry office in Charlotte, North Carolina.
 MAI’s fourth ministry location, the Czech Republic, was opened in 1993, led by Bill and Lisa Galipault.
 The fifth office opened under the leadership of Rick and Janice McKinley during 1997 in Wheaton, IL.
 In the late 90’s, MAI’s office in England became an independent organization under “Ambassadors in Sports.”

-Today, MAI has 5 Divisions in the United States.
-These 5 Divisions are located in: Southern California; Charlotte, North Carolina; Chicago, Illinois; the NC Triad; and Phoenix, AZ with additional ministry partner programs occurring in other states and countries.
+Today, MAI has 6 Divisions in the United States.
+These 5 Divisions are located in: Southern California; Charlotte, North Carolina; Chicago, Illinois; the NC Triad; Phoenix, AZ; and Orlando, FL, with additional ministry partner programs occurring in other states and countries.

 MAI’s main methods of evangelism and discipleship have been the organizing of soccer teams, conducting soccer camps and taking short-term soccer tours overseas.
 These programs are augmented by other ministries, including: clinics, school programs and inner city ministries; training leaders to be sports ministers and sending them out to partner with other Christian agencies.